nick-graveyard/dyalikeblags/Readme.md

 ## How to use

 1. Copy repo to vendor/engines/dyalikeblags
-1. Mount in gemfile
+2. Add to /config/routes.rb
 	* ```mount Dyalikeblags::Engine => "/your-preferred-url-root"```
-2. Add gem dependencies to main app Gemfile
+3. Add gem to /Gemfile
 	* ````gem 'dyalikeblags', path: "vendor/engines/dyalikeblags"```
+4. Add gem dependencies to /Gemfile
 	* ```gem 'devise'````
 	* ```gem 'acts_as_votable'```
 5. run ```bundle install``` from main app